reifjulian/reifjulian.github.io/_pages/guide.md

   - Description of each script
   - Description of where the output is stored

-1. (Optional) Rename the copy of your **analysis/** folder.

-1. Zip (compress) the analysis folder.

-1. Upload to a secure data archive.
+1. (Optional) Upload to a secure data archive.
   - The [ICPSR data enclave](https://www.icpsr.umich.edu/icpsrweb/content/ICPSR/access/restricted/enclave.html) is one option.

+{: .notice--info}
-Step 3--confirming output--can be tedious.
-Include lots of asserts in your code when writing up your results to make this process easier.
-(See an example of how to use `assert` commands [here](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/4_make_tables_figures.do).)
-For example, if the main result of your study is a regression estimate of $1.2 million, include an assert in your code that will fail should this number change following a new data update.
+**Tip:** Step 3--confirming output--can be tedious.
+Including `assert` (Stata) or `stopifnot()` statements (R) can make this easier.
+For example, if the main result of your study is a regression estimate of $1.2 million, include an assertion in your code that will fail should this number change following a new data update.
+Stata examples are available in this [sample script](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/4_make_tables_figures.do).

 # Stata coding tips